Some links in this post may be affiliate links

-Dendrobium Phalaenopsis Orchid blossoms in bright, indirect light of about 10 hours per day, warm and humid conditions and moderately moist, fertile, orchid soil coupled with monthly feeding in the growing season.
+Dendrobium Phalaenopsis Orchids blossom in bright indirect light of about 10 hours per day, warm and humid conditions, and moderately moist, fertile, well-drained soil coupled with monthly feeding in spring and summer.

 Dendrobium Phalaenopsis Orchids also called Hard Caned Dendrobium Orchids are among the popular orchids and bear large, long-lasting flowers arranged along an unbranched flowering stems which emerges from the top of the cane.